Water Board Defies Legislative Policy In Important Water Study

 Here is the real story.
 The VVWB wants to control the information that comes from a contractor rather than have objective information and studies performed by the legislated authority that would reveal two things:

-- The VVWB is relying on certificates and permits to use water above what is available in Basin 222.
+2. The VVWB is relying on certificates and permits to use water in excess of what is available in Basin 222.

-In 1969, Glancy and Van Denburgh for the Department of Interior-United States Geological Survey (USGS), published a water appraisal of the Lower Virgin River Valley (recon report 51).
+In 1969, Glancy and Van Denburgh, for the Department of the Interior-United States Geological Survey (USGS), published a water appraisal of the Lower Virgin River Valley (Recon Report 51).

-Based upon that report, the Water Engineer for the Nevada Division of Water Resources set the system (all source) yield on Basin 222 at 100,000 Acre Feet Yearly (AFY). [ii]
+Based on that report, the Water Engineer for the Nevada Division of Water Resources set the pereniall yield for groundwateer at 3,600 acre feet yearly, and a system (all-source) yield for Basin 222 at 100,000 Acre-Feet Yearly (AFY).

 On August 18, 1980, William J. Newman, the Nevada Water Engineer, designated Basin 222 (order 753) under NRS 534.110 as a critical management area in which groundwater continually exceeded the perennial yield of the Basin and closed it to further permitting.